rick-love/react-sandbox/README.md

 # React App Sandbox
-- This sandbox is for testing new features and functionality with React
+- This sandbox is for testing new features and functionality with React, react-bootstrap and bootswatch theme (Cerulean)